 - Prepare the item to be broiled or grilled.
 For example, cut the fish into steaks or fillets of even thickness; split the lobster; feel and/or skewer the shrimp.
 Season or marinate the item as desired.
 Brush the item with oil or butter

 - Place the item (presentation side down) on a grill.
 If using a broiler, place the item directly on the grate or on a preheated broiler platter.
-Tender fish are usually broiled presentation side up on a broiler platter.
+Tender fish is usually broiled presentation side up on a broiler platter.

 - If practical, turn the item to produce the attractive crosshatch marks associated with grilling.

 - Cook the item to the desired doneness and serve immediately